 - Individual and group psychotherapy

-A clear and specific plan for lifelong care after primary treatment should include individualized recommendations for recovery.
-The Origins team approach includes Continuing Care Specialists who work alongside our multidisciplinary professionals from the onset of a patient’s stay.
-These team members take into account the recommendations of a person’s diagnosis and their personal experience during treatment to develop plans that support permanent success.
+A clear and specific plan for lifelong care after primary treatment should include individualized recommendations.
+Our Origins team approach includes Continuing Care Specialists who work alongside our multidisciplinary professionals from the onset of your stay.
+These team members consider the recommendations of your diagnosis and personal experience during treatment to develop plans that support your permanent success.

 - Medication management